 As a psychotherapist Kaufman works in private practice with a variety of individuals, couples and groups with an emphasis on corporate health and wellness issues and areas around those with disabilities.
 As an executive coach and psychotherapist Professor Kaufman is growing his practice to meet the needs of C-Level Executives and managers in areas ranging from organizational stress management, motivation to finding greater pathways to success.
 Kaufman is also working with individuals who are looking to expand their growth on a personal level to find greater success in their daily lives.

 Known as a dynamic speaker, Professor Kaufman has keynoted at such diverse global events as the United Nations Social and Economic Development Forum, Aktion Mensch in Berlin to AARP’s Diversity & Aging in the 21st Century Conference.
 He has also served as the Commencement speaker for Columbia University’s School of Occupational Therapy.
-Professor Kaufman has continued to lecture at a variety of academic institutions such as The City University of New York and The Darden School of Business at the University of Virginia.
+Professor Kaufman has continued to lecture at numerous academic institutions including The City University of New York, Vanderbilt University, The McCombs School of Business at The University of Texas, Austin and The Darden School of Business at the University of Virginia.

 Beyond his consulting, coaching and psychotherapy work, Jonathan Kaufman is a Forbes contributor with a regular column "Mindset Matters" where he writes about the intersection of disability, business, innovation, and culture.